Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 In the gut, a diverse mix of microbes helps with digestion, immunity, and nutrient absorption.
 When that balance is disrupted, beneficial bacteria can decline, allowing opportunistic organisms to flourish.
 This imbalance doesn’t just affect digestion; it can also send ripple effects that influence immune responses, inflammation, and even microbial “spill-over” that impacts vaginal health.

 In the vagina, the microbiome is normally dominated by one or a few Lactobacillus strains that keep the environment slightly acidic (pH around 3.8-4.5).
 This acidity acts as a natural shield against yeast and harmful bacteria.
-But when Lactobacilli levels drop, and yeast or other microbes gain ground, symptoms like itching, discharge, and irritation can appear.
+But when Lactobacilli levels drop, and yeast or other microbes gain ground, symptoms such as itching, discharge, and irritation can appear.

 Keeping both the gut and vaginal microbiomes healthy is key to preventing yeast infections and supporting recovery, and probiotics may play an important role in maintaining that delicate balance across the gut-vagina axis.